keyboardAnt/distributed-speculative-inference/README.md

 ## Visualizing results

 By default, running new experiments will also visualize the results.
-To visualize existing results (pre-computed), provide their path: `python -m dsi type=offline_heatmap load_results="results/offline/heatmap/heatmap-20240702-012750.csv"`
+To visualize existing results (pre-computed), provide their path: `python -m dsi type=heatmap load_results="results/offline/heatmap/heatmap-20240702-012750.csv"`

 ## Testing